fsi-open/admin-bundle/Resources/doc/admin_element_batch.md

 ## 3. Doctrine delete admin element

-This is the only predefined batch admin element class which can be used to delete entities/documents in batch mode.
+This is the only predefined batch admin element class, which can be used to delete entities/documents in batch mode.

 ```php
 <?php